RoffelKartoffel/dependency-refresh/Readme.md

 dependency-refresh is meant to update rust dependency versions within Cargo.toml files.

 The tool reads the given toml files and checks online at https://crates.io for the latest version of each dependency.
-Be aware: The toml files are updated without any kind of backup.

 I am aware that there is room for improvement in my rust code, so feel free to comment or submit small patches.